-Joseph of Arimathea – the secret disciple
+Joseph of Arimathea in the Bible

 Joseph came from Arimathea, a small town in the hill country of Ephraim, some twenty miles north-west of Jerusalem.
 He was a man of influence and authority, used to moving in political and legal circles.
 The different gospels give us insight into his character, that he was a rich man, and also a secret disciple of Jesus.
 He was a prominent member of the Jewish Council, and regarded as a good and upright man.
 He had not consented to the Sanhedrin’s decision and action to condemn Jesus to death.

 The Pharisees were the ‘teachers of the law’ in Israel.
 They added their own interpretation to the law for the changing times that they were living in.
 They were inflexible in their adherence to their oral traditions which added a religious burden on the people.
 But they had influence and the general support of the public.

 “But whoever lives by the truth comes into the light, so that it may be seen plainly that what they have done has been done in the sight of God.”John 3:21